Bayview Hills Luxury apartments

-The elegant resort of Marbella, puerto banus is situated in the foothills of the Sierra Blanca, on the Costa del Sol.
+Marbela and Puerto Banus the jet set resort of Spain.
+Most importantly the elegant resort of Marbella, puerto banus is situated in the foothills of the Sierra Blanca, on the Costa del Sol.
 Marbella is in the province of Malaga.
-This is a model Mediterranean resort and firm favorite with holidaymakers from all over the world.
+Above all this is a model Mediterranean resort and firm favorite with holidaymakers from all over the world.

-Since the 1970’s, Marbella has been renowned as a playground for the rich and famous.
+Since the 1970’s, Marbella has been renowned as a playground for the rich and famous known as the jet set resort of Spain.
 However there is so much more to this great resort.
 It has a wonderfully cosmopolitan atmosphere.
 Also it exudes charisma attracting visitors for its many facets.
 There are diverse beaches, a great mild climate, plus a multitude of leisure facilities.
-Here in Marbella the nightlife aompares with anywhere in the world.
+Here in Marbella the nightlife compares with anywhere in the world.
 For those who like shopping Marbella has every International luxury brand.
-In conclusion Marbella offers some of the best golf courses in Europe and boasts many Michelin star restaurants
+In conclusion Marbella offers some of the best golf courses in Europe and boasts many Michelin star restaurants.
+It has earned its reputation this is without doubt the jet set resort of Spain:

 Marbella is a charming warm and welcoming city.
 So it’s no surprise that time and again it tops the most visited city in Spain list.
 Tourists just want a piece of the action in Marbella?